lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 ![](assets/bp_subheader.png)

-Rail selector at the upper left in [!DNL Brand Portal] drops-down to expose options to navigate into asset hierarchies, streamline your search, and display resources.
+Rail selector at the upper left in Brand Portal drops-down to expose options to navigate into asset hierarchies, streamline your search, and display resources.

 ![](assets/siderail-1.png)

-You can view, navigate through, and select assets using any of the available views (Card, Column, and List) in the view selector at the upper right in [!DNL Brand Portal].
+You can view, navigate through, and select assets using any of the available views (Card, Column, and List) in the view selector at the upper right in Brand Portal.

 ![](assets/viewselector.png)

 ## Viewing and Selecting Resources {#viewing-and-selecting-resources}

-Viewing, navigating, and selecting are each conceptually the same across all views, but have small variations in handling, depending on the view you are using.
+Viewing, navigating, and selecting each are conceptually the same across all views, but have small variations in handling, depending on the view you are using.

 You can view, navigate through, and select (for further action) your resources with any of the available views:

 * Column View
 * Card View
 * List View

 ### Card View